Yellowstone In Winter

 January 27-February 7, 2024.................$1904*

 *Plus any cancellation fees charged by our vendors.

 Day 1: Winter is a magical time to visit Yellowstone.
 With an average snowfall of nearly 50”, wildlife gather around the steaming hot pools and geysers for a bit of warmth, and trees are transformed by snow crystals from frozen thermal vapors.
 Our first day takes us along I-70 as we drive through western Kansas and eastern Colorado to our first night in Thornton.

 2: The scene changes as we skirt mountain ranges in Colorado and travel to Jackson in northwest Wyoming.
-Pronghorn Antelope may begin to spot the landscape.
-A late afternoon arrival into Jackson allows us to settle into our hotel which we will call home for the next three nights.
+Pronghorn Antelope may begin to dot the landscape.
+A late afternoon arrival into Jackson allows us to settle into our hotel we call home for the next three nights.

 6: Enjoy the Tetons as they fade from our sight.
 We are on our way southeast through Rock Springs, site of a modern oil boom in the ‘80’s.
 We look for pronghorn and osprey along the roadside as we continue through Rawlins and Laramie on our way to Denver for night.